Small Business HQ

 2. Building a custom CRM tool is expensive.

-3. The development and implementation of custom CRM software takes time to complete.
+3. The development and implementation of custom CRM software take time to complete.

 When to Go With Custom-Built CRM Software?